trentlarson/P2P-Docs/README.md

  * import "tree-of-interest"
    * find matching people in existing GEDCOM file
-     * get GEDCOM working
-       * show potential matches
      * add search ancestry to DB
+       * correlate FAMS and FAMC if FAM records don't exist (Does that happen?)
      * show birthdate (tiny)
    * accept other types of repositories: ancestry.com, familysearch.org, git-ged
    * allow to remove(/disable?) identities
-   * find matching people on website (eg. FamilySearch.org, Ancestry.com)
  * search for stories (locally)
    * search for data within tree, ie. restricted sets of files rather than all
      * if match has children, suggest browsing down to find closest ancestor